MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.Crescendo/New-OutputHandler.md

 ## DESCRIPTION

 Creates a PowerShell object representing a Crescendo output handler.
 You can assign values to the properties of the object.
-The resulting object can be added to the **OutputHanders** property of a command object or it can be converted to JSON to be inserted in the configuration file.
+The resulting object can be added to the **OutputHandlers** property of a command object or it can be converted to JSON to be inserted in the configuration file.

 ## EXAMPLES